 4 Pretty good, though with significant tape hiss, or a clear recording with lower crowd noises.

 4+ Very good, possible retaining minor tape hiss.
 May include occasional, isolated flaws.

 5 'Excellent', negligible tape hiss, crowd noise only enough to enhance the atmosphere.

 Likely to be a top-quality broadcast/soundboard recording.

-AUD Audience recording (taped with mini-disc, videocam or ordinary tape recorder)
+AUD Audience recording (taped with mini-disc, smartphone, videocam or ordinary tape recorder)

 FM Radio broadcast